 Read books by Sarah Buckley and Michel Odent to understand the cocktails of hormones that are paramount for the birth of the baby, placenta and love making.
-And I’d love to add a few updates to this, in the shape of this oxytocin research and the updated Birthing Your Placenta.
+And, more recently, we can add this oxytocin research and the updated Birthing Your Placenta.

 9. Mindfully watch

 After the physiological birth of the baby, mindfully and quietly watch the uninterrupted mother and baby interact; leave the umbilical cord intact.
 While the mother and baby stare into each other’s eyes, baby close to the breast, licking and tasting (don’t forget to keep mum warm and nourished) they will fall in love.
 This will start to spike mum’s own natural oxytocin in pulses, creating both more love and contractions of the woman’s uterus to help separate the placenta, which will lead to the placental birth.
 There is no need to separate the baby from the placenta until the placenta is out!

 Trust that the woman’s body knows how to finish the birth.
 Women’s bodies know when to birth and how to birth.
 Following the birth of the baby it is nonsensical that the woman’s body will not know how to birth the placenta.
 The keys are: skin-to-skin, uninterrupted time for mum and baby, baby-initiated breastfeeding … all of these promote physiological birth of the placenta.